dtoast/Sound/README.md

 3. Line number (this may not be always available)
 4.

 If you are new to Javascript, and would like to contribute, [here is a link to a pretty good website that helps with the basics.](http://codecademy.com).
+Run through it.
+I've found that "coding to learn is better than learning to code".

 For more advanced stuff and syntax highlighting, [go here to look at some documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).